Close search results

 Being a no-frills tripod, everything works as expected.
 Just mount the camera to the quick release and attach it to the head, where it snaps firmly into place.

 The Sherpa 200R comes with a PH-157Q panhead.
 It feels both smooth and stable.
 However, it cannot be locked into a "horizontal-only mode".
 With my old tripod, turning the handle would only allow horizontal panning, and there was an extra knob for vertical panning.
 But that was mostly annoying, I like the Sherpa better where just using the handle allows both.
+Update: As reader Chris W pointed out in the comments, you can loosen the bolt that secures the centre column to use the tripod for horizontal panning.
+Thanks!

 The head can also be flipped on the side to allow vertical shots.
 My old tripod had serious creep problems (camera slowly turning downwards) when used this way.
 With the 200R, I have no such issues, even with the Tamron 18-270 (which I consider to be quite heavy for a consumer lens).